 12. Archer Push-Up

-In Archer push up, the arms are kept wider than the normal push up position and as you lower your body, you transfer the majority of your weight to one of your hands and incline towards that hand while the other hand is kept straight.
+In Archer push-up, the arms are kept wider than the normal push-up position and as you lower your body, you transfer most of your weight to one of your hands and incline towards that hand while the other hand is kept straight.

-Simultaneously move your body to both sides.
-You have to maintain a tight, steady, and controlled body to perform archer push-ups.
+Simultaneously, move your body to both sides.
+You must maintain a tight, steady, and controlled body to perform archer push-ups.

 How To Do Archer Push-Ups